AuthorizeNet/sdk-php/README.md

 ### Quick Usage Example (with Charge Credit Card - Authorize and Capture)
 Note: The following is a php console application.
 Ensure that you can invoke the php command from command line.
 - Save the below code to a php file named, say, `charge-credit-card.php`
-- Open command prompt and navigate to your sdk folder ( if want to run from a different folder, modify the `require` statement to have the full path to the sdk e.g. `require 'c:/anet-sdk-php/vendor/autoload.php'` in place of `require 'vendor/autoload.php'` )
+- Open command prompt and navigate to your SDK folder ( if want to run from a different folder, modify the `require` statement to have the full path to the SDK e.g. `require 'c:/anet-sdk-php/vendor/autoload.php'` in place of `require 'vendor/autoload.php'` )
 - Update dependecies - e.g., With composer, type `composer update`
 - Type `php [<path to folder containing the php file>\]charge-credit-card.php`